 A Personal Carrier

-If you decide that you want to make your cat a "travelling cat," we suggest purchasing a personal vest-style carrier, called "Pet Pocket 2," manufactured by Global Pet Products.
+If you decide that you want to make your cat a "traveling cat," we suggest purchasing a personal vest-style carrier, called "Pet Pocket 2," manufactured by Global Pet Products.
 We bought the basic version, with a black mesh "pocket" that comfortably held our cat safely with a drawstring adjustment and a metal clip that attaches to his harness.
-Our cat accompanied us on several outings, and became quite accustomed to being 'oohed' and 'aaahd' at by strangers.

 Wheeled Walker or Stroller